HENNGE/terraform-aws-dynamodb-table/README.md

 the `ignore_changes_global_secondary_index` setting however, using this setting means that any changes to GSIs will be ignored by Terraform and will hence have to be applied manually (or via some other automation).

-## Module wrappers

-Users of this Terraform module can create multiple similar resources by using [`for_each` meta-argument within `module` block](https://www.terraform.io/language/meta-arguments/for_each) which became available in Terraform 0.13.

-Users of Terragrunt can achieve similar results by using modules provided in the [wrappers](https://github.com/terraform-aws-modules/terraform-aws-dynamodb-table/tree/master/wrappers) directory, if they prefer to reduce amount of configuration files.

 ## Examples

 - [Basic example](https://github.com/terraform-aws-modules/terraform-aws-dynamodb-table/tree/master/examples/basic)